 Software patches can however be downloaded from any Web server where the patch has been made available.

-This option permits the input of a new license key.
-I.e. when updating from an evaluation to a full license.
+This option permits the input of a new license key, for example, when updating from an evaluation to a full license.
+Kemp recommends rebooting after updating the license.

 This menu allows the user to perform diagnostic functions on the LoadMaster.
 The following options are available